OceanEcoWatch/mados/README.md

-# MADOS Fork - Marine Debris and Oil Spill Detection
+# MADOS Deploy

 ## Overview
-This project is a fork of the Marine Debris and Oil Spill (MADOS) dataset repository, which focuses on detecting marine litter and oil spills using Sentinel-2 remote sensing data.
-The dataset poses a challenging semantic segmentation task with sparse annotations.
+This project is a fork of the Marine Debris and Oil Spill (MADOS) dataset repository, which focuses on detecting marine litter oil spills and other classifications using Sentinel-2 remote sensing data.

+The dataset and classification classes can be found [here](https://zenodo.org/records/10664073)

 This fork enhances the project by providing a Dockerized version, enabling easy deployment, in this case on Runpod Serverless.

+The

 ## Installation
 To facilitate easy deployment, this fork includes a Dockerized version.
 You can pull and run the Docker container locally or deploy it using Docker Hub.